Teens who complete an ODOT-approved course may obtain a license without taking a DMV drive test (under 18 only).

 How to apply for an Oregon driver's license

 Freedom Driver Education is NOT a third-party tester for DMV.
 Please contact the testing business serving your area if you need a drive test: See third-party testing business list.
-For the Astoria/Warrenton area, call Training Wheels, 541-961-9753, to make an appointment or message them via Facebook or email them at email@example.com.
+For the Astoria/Warrenton area, contact Training Wheels Oregon: 541-961-9753 or email@example.com.

 Minor (Under 18 and has a learner's permit)